logos-blockchain/logos-blockchain/zone-sdk/BRIDGING.md

 From the Zone SDK, the steps are:

 1. Pick a `ChannelId` and a sequencer `Ed25519Key`.
 2. Initialize a `ZoneSequencer`, drive it (see the SDK overview for the drive-loop pattern and the `Event::Ready` readiness contract), and publish the first inscription (e.g., a zone genesis block) via `sequencer.handle().publish(..)`.
-On the Blockchain, Channels are crated automatically, naming this sequencer as the sole accredited key.
+On the Blockchain, Channels are created automatically, naming this sequencer as the sole accredited key.
 3. (Optional) Reconfigure the channel with a [`ChannelConfig`](https://app.notion.com/p/nomos-tech/1-5-0-Mantle-33d261aa09df8051b0d0cd4d5ddade85?source=copy_link#f96261aa09df826a93d801db1e432a54) operation by calling `sequencer.handle().channel_config(..)`.

 ```rust